Browsed by

 Nuttall’s Woodpecker, Redwood RP, 2019

 Despite the chill, the birds were abundant.
 Dozens of American Robins canvased a field actively working the ground for goodies.
-Occasional movements from our group set them off flying only to return moments later to continue their buffet.
+Occasionally, the movements from our group set the robins off flying only to return moments later to continue their buffet.
 Pacific Wrens chirped loudly announcing their location followed by a bubbly song that mesmerized me.
 We strained our necks looking at Golden-crowned Kinglets dancing at the tops of the massive redwoods.
 A Red-breasted Sapsucker drilled away on a single limb for seemingly over an hour.

 Birds are masters at adapting to cold weather.
-Either they migrate towards warmer climates, or they deploy a number of strategies to keep war while staying put.
-Fluffing up their feathers and morphing into a puffball allows air to be trapped between the wispy barbs of down feathers and keeps a bird warm.
+Either they migrate towards warmer climates, or they deploy a number of strategies to keep warm.
+Fluffing up their feathers and morphing into a puffball allows air to be trapped between the wispy barbs of down feathers, keeping a bird warm.
 It’s like slipping under a comforter and warming up using your body heat.
 Birds may sometimes cuddle together to share warmth as another strategy.
-They also have biological methods of enduring the cold winter nights that puts them into torpor, a sort of hibernation-lite.
-The birds today were happy to be dining in the chill as I happily watched under four layers of tops and nine toes with feeling for the rest of the trip.
+They also have biological methods of enduring the cold winter nights that puts them into torpor, a sort of lite-hibernation.
+The birds today were happy to be dining in the chill as I happily watched under layers of clothing and only nine toes with feeling for the rest of the trip.

 My Birding Day: Coyote Hills RP and Pacific Commons Linear Park